kytta/DeUs-Layout/README.md

 An English keyboard layout for German residents.

+## Changes compared to English (US) layout

+- umlauts can be typed using Option+KEY (e.g. Option+A for Ä)
+- Euro sign (€) was moved to Option+E
+- acute accent (´) was moved to Option-H
+- O with acute (Ó) was moved to Shift-Option-E
+- overdot (˙) was moved to Shift-Option-2
+- scandinavian O (Ø) and A with overring (Å) are gone

+## Installing

+1. Get the latest release [here](https://github.com/NickKaramoff/MigrantTastatur/releases)
+2. Either run `bash install.sh` in Terminal or move the file `src/mac/MigrantBundle` to `/Library/Keyboard Layouts`
+3. Select the layout in the settings (it's in the "Other" category)
+4. You can remove the English/German layout now if you will.
+If the button is greyed out, you can try adding a Japanese layout, removing the English/German layout, and then removing the Japanese one
+5. Log out and log back in as the final touch.

 ## The Reason

 When I came to Germany as a guest in 2014, I noticed, how bad the German